23W-GBAC/Azukaego_blog/automations_md/automations_two.md

             md.write(f"| {image_name} | {file_path} |\n")

 ```
-Writing the pathway in the md file using markdown format and sorting the from ascending order using the file basename, writing the pathway and file name using the open() method in write mode.
+Writing the pathway in the md file in markdown format using the open() method in write 'w' mode and sorting the from ascending order using the file basename.

 ```json